Matthew Lukin Smawfield

 About This Research

 The Temporal Equivalence Principle (TEP) proposes that proper time is not merely a parameter along worldlines but a dynamical scalar field coupled to spacetime geometry, analogous to how the equivalence principle treats gravity as geometry rather than force.
-This framework preserves local Lorentz invariance while permitting path-dependent synchronization effects that manifest as measurable correlations in precision timing systems.
+This theoretical foundation (Paper 0) provides pre-specified predictions regarding path-dependent synchronization effects and clock correlations that should manifest in precision timing systems.

-The empirical validation comprises three independent analyses of GNSS atomic clock data spanning 25 years (March 2000 to June 2025).
-Paper I analyzes 62.7 million station-pair measurements across three independent analysis centers (CODE, IGS, ESA), demonstrating cross-center consistency.
-Paper II extends the CODE dataset to 165 million pairs over the full 25.3-year baseline, revealing orbital velocity coupling (r = -0.888, p < 10⁻⁷), CMB frame alignment, and long-period geophysical signatures.
-Paper III independently validates these findings using over 1 billion raw RINEX observation pairs processed via Single Point Positioning, confirming the signal exists in unprocessed data prior to network-level corrections.
-The convergence of signatures across independent datasets, processing methods, and timescales provides multi-layered validation of the theoretical predictions.
+Following the theoretical framework, a systematic empirical investigation was conducted to test these predictions through four independent GNSS analyses spanning 25 years (March 2000 to June 2025).
+Paper 1 analyzes 62.7 million station-pair measurements across three independent analysis centers (CODE, IGS, ESA), finding cross-center consistency.
+Paper 2 extends the CODE dataset to 165 million pairs over the full 25.3-year baseline, detecting signatures consistent with orbital velocity coupling (r = −0.888, p < 2×10⁻⁷), CMB frame alignment (5,570× variance ratio over galactic alternative), and long-period geophysical signatures including 18.6-year lunar nutation coupling.
+Paper 3 independently investigates these findings using 1.17 billion raw RINEX pair-samples processed via Single Point Positioning, demonstrating the signal persists in unprocessed data prior to network-level corrections.
+To make these findings accessible, an interactive demonstration (TEP-DEMO) allows users to process sample data directly in the browser.
+Paper 9 provides independent optical-domain validation using 11 years of Satellite Laser Ranging data, finding significant correlations in a system without active clocks.

 These are working preprints shared in the spirit of open science—all manuscripts, analysis code, and data products are openly available under Creative Commons and MIT licenses.
 Independent scrutiny and collaboration are warmly invited.